It's your choice

 Supporting journalists from underrepresented backgrounds

 We offer a number of bursaries each year for a postgraduate qualification in journalism.
-We expect to open applications for September 2024 courses early next year.
+Applications are now open for September 2024 courses.

 Those who are awarded a bursary get: